opensearch-project/opensearch-jvector/scripts/README.md

 ### Creating and Testing Large JVector Index

 The `create_and_test_large_index.py` script creates a large JVector index that exceeds 2GB after force merge, which is useful for testing large index handling capabilities.
+The script with no parameters (i.e. default) can take up to 1hr to finish.

 ```bash
 python create_and_test_large_index.py [options]